LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/studio.rst

 #.
 Open Tableau Public and connect to your dataset.

 #.
-Create visualizations for the following:  (a sheet for each)
+Create visualizations for the following:  (a sheet for each).

    #.
 How many Mushrooms are poisonous vs edible?
    #.
 How many different habitats were mushrooms collected from?
    #.
-How many Mushroom habitats compared to class
+How many Mushroom habitats compared to class?
    #.
-How many Mushrooms sorted by class and cap-color
+How many Mushrooms sorted by class and cap-color?
-   #. `Create aliases <https://help.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm>`__ for each letter in chart d
+   #. `Create aliases <https://help.tableau.com/current/pro/desktop/en-us/datafields_fieldproperties_aliases_ex1editing.htm>`__ for each letter in chart d.

       a.
-Use the context provided in the dataset for what each letter represents
+Use the context provided in the dataset for what each letter represents.
       #.
-Explore the “Marks” card to add color or size to chart d based on the chart design you have chosen
+Explore the “Marks” card to add color or size to chart d based on the chart design you have chosen.
       #.
-Give your chart a new title
+Give your chart a new title.

    #.
 Create your own chart with at least 2 dimensions and aliases to provide context.
    #.
 Create a dashboard with at least 2 of your sheets.